speedment/speedment-doc/pages/stream_fundamentals.md

 ### Less Common Operations

-Here is a list of other *terminal operations* that are a bit less commonly used by at least some programmers:
+Here is a list of other *Terminal Operations* that are a bit less commonly used by at least some programmers:

 | Operation         | Parameter(s)         | Action
 | :------------     | :------------------- | :----------------------------------------------------- |